liatrio/devops-bootcamp/examples/ch6/devops-api/README.md

 ./engineer.sh post
 ```

-This should send a POST request to the API that it will recieve and return json pertaining to the new engieer made:
+This should send a POST request to the API that it will receive and return json pertaining to the new engineer made:

 Example response:
 - This is how the response from the api will look like when you create a new engineer resource.